SPGryphons/CTFd-Py/README.md

 A Python utility that seamlessly integrates with the CTFd API to streamline CTF hosting and alleviate organizers from repetitive and boring tasks.

-*This project is in very development and may undergo frequent changes and updates*
+*This project is in heavy development and may undergo frequent changes and updates*

 ## Installation & Usage